-- The blackmailer's information doesn't give him or her much (if any) leverage.
+- The blackmailer doesn't have much (if any) leverage.

 - The victim has no problem with the information being made public — he doesn't really care very much, feels that there is No Such Thing as Bad Publicity, or even considers the "blackmail material" something worth boasting about.